 You may also like:

-Observe the above points, avoid making the common mistakes that most budding gardeners make and soon you will be on your way to becoming a pro.
+Observe the above points, avoid making these common gardening mistakes that most budding gardeners make and soon you will be on your way to becoming a pro.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!